Parameter Efficient Multimodal Instruction Tuning for Romanian Vision Language Models: Discussion

 \subsection{Grammatical Error Analysis of Romanian VQA Answers}

 Beyond delivering semantically correct content, a VQA system deployed in real-world applications must formulate answers that are grammatically sound.
-Consequently, the aim of this section is to quantify to what extent Romanian-specific instruction tuning mitigates grammatical errors.
+Consequently, the aim of this section is to quantify the extent to which Romanian-specific instruction tuning mitigates grammatical errors.

-Because human–edited references are not available for the Romanian VQA corpus, we adopt an automatic LLM-as-a-Judge protocol.
+Because human-edited references are not available for the Romanian VQA corpus, we adopt an automatic LLM-as-a-Judge protocol \citep{zheng2023judge}.
 Each answer produced by the two LLaMA variants is fed to a stronger, instruction-tuned model (LLaMA 3.3 70B), which returns a grammatically corrected version.
-We then align the original and corrected texts with the Jiwer\footnote{https://jitsi.github.io/jiwer} toolkit and compute the number of substitutions, deletions, and insertions, together with the overall word-error rate (WER).
-Table~\ref{tab:grammar_errors}\footnote{Lower values indicate better grammatical correctness.} reports the average counts per sentence as well as WER, aggregated over the entire test set.
+We then align the original and corrected texts with the Jiwer\footnote{\url{https://jitsi.github.io/jiwer}, accessed on \accessDate{}} toolkit and compute the number of substitutions, deletions, and insertions, together with the overall word-error rate (WER).
+Table~\ref{tab:grammar_errors} reports the average counts per sentence as well as WER, aggregated over the entire test set.
+Lower values indicate better grammatical correctness.

-The results in Table~\ref{tab:grammar_errors} show that both LLaMA and Qwen exhibit substantially fewer grammatical errors in Romanian after visual question answering fine-tuning.
-The high substitution rates of the models before fine-tuning indicate that many words are grammatically incorrect, likely due to missing definite articles or diacritic loss.
-LLaMA displays the largest improvement, reducing substitutions from 5.57 to 0.73, deletions from 1.04 to 0.06, and insertions from 0.85 to 0.12.
-Qwen follows a similar pattern, lowering its word error rate from 17.35 to 14.12.
+The results in Table~\ref{tab:grammar_errors} show that all three models exhibit fewer grammatical errors in Romanian after visual question answering fine-tuning.
+The high substitution rates before fine-tuning indicate that many words are grammatically incorrect, likely due to missing definite articles or diacritic loss.
+LLaMA shows the largest improvement in word error rate, followed by Qwen, while LLaVA shows substantial decreases in edit operations but only a marginal improvement in WER.

-In contrast, the fine-tuned LLaVA model does not benefit from this process and even shows increased errors.
-We attribute this to the weaker multilingual capabilities of LLaVA’s LLM backbone.
-Since our fine-tuning procedure is not powerful enough to teach the LLM a new language, models with stronger multilingual priors already possess latent Romanian knowledge that becomes more consistently expressed after fine-tuning.

 Nevertheless, two caveats must be acknowledged.
-First, WER penalises all edits equally and therefore conflates genuine grammar errors with lexical paraphrases introduced by the judge model.
-Second, relying on a single LLM as reference risks propagating its own stylistic preferences.
+First, WER penalizes all edits equally and therefore fails to distinguish between genuine grammar errors and lexical paraphrases introduced by the judge model.
+Second, relying on a single LLM as a reference risks propagating its own stylistic preferences.

-Overall, the experiment demonstrates that even a narrow task-specific adapter can confer measurable improvements in linguistic form, implying that content accuracy and grammatical fluency are not mutually exclusive goals for Romanian multimodal models.
+Overall, for \textbf{RQ3} we find that even a narrow task-specific adapter can confer measurable improvements in linguistic form, implying that content accuracy and grammatical fluency are not mutually exclusive goals.